 We also have more diversity in terms of both ethnicity and income than some may assume.

-- Enrollment of new entering students of color has doubled in the last 10 years — to 21% — and they're more likely to graduate in four years than at public universities.
+- Enrollment of first-year students of color has doubled in the last 10 years — to 25% — and they're more likely to graduate in four years than at public universities.

 - Our students come from all income levels — and family incomes for students at private nonprofit colleges are similar to those at public universities.